 First lets get the terminology right, you are a defendant not a 'defender'.
 There are no guarantees.
 You could hire the most awesome successful criminal defense attorney ever and still end up going to jail.
-So your options are to continue on with the public defender assigned to you or to try and...Read more »
+So your options are to continue on with the public defender assigned to you or...Read more »

 I was at a hearing for a guy who broke a protection order by sending too many emails, just being an idiot.
 Not an abuser.
 He was arrested for it.
 His hearing was to face 4 months in jail (that affects the child support she will lose if he loses his job).
 He is not an abuser, they just had yelling...
 Read more »